JAlcocerT/JAlcocerT/content/blog/entrep-deploying.md

   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/mautic" title="Mautic | Docker Config 🐋 ↗" >}}
 {{< /cards >}}

-You need a CRM? or even ERP?
+You need a CRM?

+or even ERP?

 Not really a problem.

-Before paying and getting vendor locked in, see:
+Before paying and getting vendor locked into some of those private SaaS, see:

 1. Odoo, ERPNext, SuiteCRM...
 2. https://elest.io/fully-managed-services/applications/crm-erp